chriskpeterson/vuepress2/docs/writingsamples.md

 ### HPE Hyper Converged 380

 The Hyper Converged 380 was a new product similar to ConvergedSystems, but using only one server.
 I worked on the launch of this program as the writer for the user guide, compatibility matrix, and release notes.
-The administrator guide writer and I worked closely and met with engineers in our datacenter to go step by step through the procedures.
+The administrator guide writer and I worked closely and met with engineers in our data center to go step by step through the procedures.

 [Writing sample](writing-samples/simplivity380.html)